20 July

 Why You Shouldn’t Overdo It on Dairy?

-Assuming you like milk and aren’t allergic to it, most experts say it’s fine and arguably even healthy to continue drinking it—at least in moderation.
-The reason why eating too much dairy isn’t advisable is because it can push other healthy foods (like fruits and vegetables) out of your diet.
+If you enjoy milk and do not have any allergies, most experts agree that it’s acceptable, and potentially beneficial, to continue consuming it—at least in moderation.
+The primary concern with consuming too much dairy is that it could displace other nutritious foods (such as fruits and vegetables) from your diet.

 But Does Milk Make You Fat?

 Milk naturally contains growth hormone as well as IGF-1 (insulin like growth factor-1) — both of which are designed to make animals get bigger.
-But there’s really no proof that the amount found in milk would contribute to obesity—nor is it enough to make you get jacked.
-(There is some proof that drinking milk after a workout can help you build muscle, mostly thanks to the protein content).
+There is no substantial evidence that the quantity of milk typically consumed is linked to obesity.
+It is also not enough to significantly increase muscle mass.
+However, some studies indicate that drinking milk post-workout can aid muscle development, largely due to its protein content.